Our board is made up of leading figures from innovating libraries across Europe. They inform our decision making and help us decide our priorities.

 Marie is Library Director of Aarhus Public Libraries.
 Since the beginning of her career in 2001 she has been part of Aarhus Public Libraries’ development of the library as a democratic space.
 Focusing on the knowledge city, user-involvement, partnerships, design thinking and rethinking of library space, she has investigated new technologies, involvement processes and organisational learning in library development.
 She was the project leader of the building of Dokk1,the main library, implementing and developing these ideas as well as introducing new formats of user- and citizen involvement in the planning and construction.

-Board member: Erna Winters
+Vice Chair: Erna Winters

 This group of visionary librarians have a strong passion for libraries, but especially for the communities served libraries all over the Europe, we are taking advocacy to the next level.
 PL2030 advocates to get the message across that libraries matter, change lives and that politicians should be much more aware of all the things libraries do to serve the citizens in their country/community.
 PL2030 brings together a group of passionate librarians that can deliver the message on why libraries matter, in word, data and action to politicians and other decision makers.